config-syncer/config-syncer/docs/reference/config-syncer.md

 ---
 ## config-syncer

-Config Syncer by AppsCode - A Kubernetes Cluster Operator Daemon
+Config Syncer by AppsCode - A Kubernetes Configuration Syncer

 ### Synopsis

-Config Syncer is a Kubernetes daemon to perform cluster management tasks.
+Config Syncer is a Kubernetes controller to sync configmaps and secrets.
 For more information, visit here: https://github.com/kubeops/config-syncer/tree/master/docs

 ### Options